thartman94/concurrent-assignment-3/README.md

     Bounded (500)		14.0ms
     Bounded (10,000)	15.0ms

-Single threaded opperation was fairly quick, while unbounded operation was remarkably bad.
+Single threaded operation was fairly quick, while unbounded operation was remarkably bad.
 This is due to the overhead of creating so many threads and switching between them.

-What was interesting is the results of the bounded opperation.
+What was interesting is the results of the bounded operation.
 Using only 1 thread returned the worst time, which was improved moderately by increasing to 2 threads.
 Once three threads were used, the times were consistently faster than the sequential method.
 What was interesting was the fact that the bounded